 To drive you must no longer be taking pain pills (that is narcotics; Tylenol and anti-inflammatory medications are allowed).
 Also, you must feel strong and alert.
-For most people this is between 1-2 weeks after surgery.
+For most people this is between two and four weeks after surgery, depending on your age, strength and what side your surgery was on.